 - Carry out regular maintenance

-It is also recommended to monitor waste anaesthetic gases in the premises every 6 months.
+It is also recommended to monitor waste anesthetic gases every six months on the premises.

 How to choose between a Bain circuit and a rebreathing circuit?

-The choice should be made based on the pros and cons of each circuit (see next question), but the choice can be easily made based on the weight of the patient.
+The choice should be made based on the pros and cons of each circuit (see next question) but it can also be easily made based on the weight of the patient.

-- Below 5 kg, a Bain circuit is often recommended because the patient might not be strong enough to breath against the resistance of the rebreathing circuit.
+- Below 5 kg, a Bain circuit is often recommended because the patient might not be strong enough to breathe against the resistance of the rebreathing circuit.

-- Between 5 and 10 kg is a grey zone.
+- Between 5 and 10 kg is a gray zone.
 The patient might not be strong enough to overcome resistance.
-However, using a rebreathing system decreases oxygen and inhalant waste and decreases temperature loss.
+However, using a rebreathing system decreases oxygen, inhalant waste and temperature loss.